-To uninstall Java Session from Internet Explorer or Firefox , from the Java Control Panel, clear Temporary Internet Files.
+To uninstall Java Session, from the Java Control Panel, clear Temporary Internet Files.

-Uninstalling Session Configuration Manager
+Uninstalling the Session Configuration Manager

-When you run the Session Configuration Manager (SCM), the utility is installed locally if you are using Internet Explorer, but is run from the cache if you are using Firefox.
+When you run the Session Configuration Manager, the tool is installed locally if you are using Internet Explorer, but is run from the cache if you are using Firefox or Chrome.

-To uninstall SCM from Internet Explorer or Firefox, from the Java Control Panel, clear Temporary Internet Files.
+To uninstall the Session Configuration Manager, from the Java Control Panel, clear Temporary Internet Files.

-Coexistence: Pro and PC-to-Host
+Coexistence: Pro and Rumba PC-to-Host

-A Rumba PC-to-Host, a traditional desktop PC-to-Host application that runs on Microsoft Windows 7 and 8, Vista, XP and 2003 clients, and OnWeb Web-to-Host Pro component have shared executable files.
+Rumba PC-to-Host, a traditional desktop PC-to-Host application that runs on Microsoft Windows 7 and 8, Vista, XP and 2003 clients, and OnWeb Web-to-Host Pro have shared executable files.
 Consequently, certain conditions must be met for both products to coexist on the same client workstation.

-OnWeb Web-to-Host Pro 6.4 is completely compatible with Rumba PC-to-Host 9.0.
-In most cases, there should be no problems when applying feature TMPs to Web-to-Host Pro component and Rumba PC-to-Host.
+Web-to-Host Pro 6.7 is completely compatible with Rumba PC-to-Host 9.3.
+In most cases, there should be no problems when applying feature TMPs to Web-to-Host Pro and Rumba PC-to-Host.